(I may earn a small commission from the products mentioned in this post.)

 - Keep the weight off and help limit the stress on your new knee and other body joints.
 I feel weight management is key for joint health.

-- Stretch on a regular basis, particularly before engaging in an activity.
+- Stretch on a regular basis, particularly before and after engaging in an activity.

 - Take it easy.
 Be reasonable when exercising or engaging in activities.
 Don’t overdo it like I did!